UnclassedPenguin/gameoflife/README.md

 ## Create Custom arrays

 I created the tool.go to create custom starts. run tool.go `$ go run tool.go`. it starts with a blank screen. click on cells to enable them, or click again to disable them.
 When finished, hit s to save.
-Will write to the file "gameoflife.txt".
-(If you want to save this file for further use, copy it and change its name, otherwise it will be overwritten the next time you use the tool.)
+It will ask for a file name, and then hit enter, and it will save filename with a .txt extension in the current folder.
 To run it, run the main program with -f and the file name. `$ go run main.go -f gameoflife.txt` then press 2.
 Press 2 at anytime to restart.

 ## To-Do:

 - tool.go - Add a help pop up when press h.
-- tool.go - Add ability on save to enter a name of file to save.
+- ~~tool.go - Add ability on save to enter a name of file to save.~~
 - Handle panic if while running terminal size changes and it tries to go out of range of the array.
 - Maybe add a history of what the starting array was, so you can repeat it?
 - ~~Add ability to edit starts with the tool.
 So load an already created file into the tool, and edit it...Simple enough, ya?~~